dtonmoy/Technical/README.md

 # Technical issues

-This repository holds the technical issues related to R, python and linux
+This repository holds the technical issues related to R, python, conda and linux